ZinYY/QuickPrompt_AlfredWorkflow/readme.md

 ## How to Use

-Download `QuickPrompt.alfredworkflow` and double-click to install.
+Download `QuickPrompt.alfredworkflow` from the [Release page](https://github.com/ZinYY/QuickPrompt_AlfredWorkflow/releases) and double-click to install.

 1. Press `Command + /` to invoke QuickPrompt
 2. Type keywords to search for desired prompts (supports both English and Chinese)